bot-unit/LaunchDock/docs/04-Services.md

   - `saveHiddenApps(_:)` / `loadHiddenApps()`
   - `saveCustomAppEntries(_:)` / `loadCustomAppEntries()` (legacy support for `[String]`)
 - Export/Import helpers (folders, hidden apps, custom apps)

+## UpdateCheckService (planned / optional)

+- Queries remote endpoints (e.g. app vendor feeds or metadata URLs) to determine if newer versions are available.
+- Requires outbound network permission; deny rules will prevent version data retrieval and the UI will show no updates.
+- Implementations should be non-blocking (use async) and cache last results to avoid excessive requests.